Ali-Azmoud/flutter_xlider/README.md

 ## Tooltips

-in order to customize your tooltips, you can use `FlutterSliderTooltip` class.
+In order to customize your tooltips, you can use `FlutterSliderTooltip` class.
 [You can see all properties here](https://pub.dartlang.org/documentation/flutter_xlider/latest/flutter_xlider/FlutterSliderTooltip/FlutterSliderTooltip.html)

 ```dart
 FlutterSlider(